 (Joining my monthly newsletter mailing list will help keep you informed each month=)

-JAN 31st: Furnish Form 1099-MISC to individuals that you paid amounts $600 or more to last year for performing a service for your church or nonprofit.
-AND just like the W-3s...your transmittal form 1096 (cover page for all your 1099s) is now due by Jan 31st as well IF you are reporting non-employee compensation in box 7.
-(The same deadlines from prior years apply for all other reported payments (non box 7), on Form 1099-MISC.
-February 28, if you file on paper, or March 31, if you file electronically.)
+JAN 31st: Furnish Form 1099-NEC to individuals that you paid amounts $600 or more to last year for performing a service for your church or nonprofit.
+File and provide that form to the recipients by Jan 31st.
+The regular 1099-MISC is due February 28, if you file on paper, or March 31, if you file electronically.